shader-slang/spec/expressions.md

 ```

 Note:
-An unsuffixed integer literal synthesizes a type that is a fresh type variable $\alpha$, constrained to conform to \code{IFromIntegerLiteral}.
+An unsuffixed integer literal [=synthesizes=] a type that is a fresh type variable $\alpha$, [=constrained=] to conform to \code{IFromIntegerLiteral}.

 Issue: We need a description of how suffixed integer literals have their type derived from their suffix.

 ### Floating-Point Literal Expressions ### {#expr.lit.float}

-A <dfn>floating-point literal expression</dfn> consists of a single FloatingPointLiteral token.
+A floating-point literal expression consists of a single FloatingPointLiteral token.

 ```.checking
 	\DerivationRule{